 You’re welcome.

 Spaghetti dinners are the ultimate crowd pleasers.
-Make a batch of this sauce, a big pot of spaghetti, roast a spaghetti squash, grate some cheese, and guess what?
-You can feed vegetarian, vegan, gluten free and low carb friends and family.
-Winning.
+You can feed vegetarian, vegan, gluten free and low carb friends and family with a batch of this sauce and the following:

 Variations on this sauce